itiden/php-devcontainer/README.md

-# Add a Docker Dev Container to your Wordpress project
+# Add a Docker Dev Container to your PHP/Wordpress project

-Runs your Wordpress site in a Docker container using [Dev containers](https://code.visualstudio.com/docs/remote/containers-tutorial).
+Runs your PHP/Wordpress site in a Docker container using [Dev containers](https://code.visualstudio.com/docs/remote/containers-tutorial).
-No need to install PHP or Mysql on your computer.
+No need to install PHP or database on your computer.

 This setup is done to help setup your local development environment.
 But can probably be used as a base for your production environment too with some modifications (but that is currently not the intent of this repo).